b. King’s Lynn, Norfolk, England, 1980.

 Graduated in Graphic Design from Norwich University College of the Arts, 2003.

 Lee Madgwick’s mysterious and emotive paintings depict scenes of abandonment, seclusion and dereliction.
-Both his urban and rural pictures portray parts of the modern British landscape that are often overlooked by many (with occasional sprinklings of the surreal).
+Both his urban and rural pictures portray parts of the modern landscape that are often overlooked by many (with occasional sprinklings of surrealism).
 With an undercurrent of mischievous menace throughout, the subject matter is at once thrown into question.
 Who inhabits these places?
 What lives do they lead?
 What is happening or about to happen?
-“I hope to achieve a sense of drama in my work.
-Presenting a familiar image yet placing it in an intimate and moody setting.
+“I would describe my work as imagined realism.
+I hope to achieve a sense of drama in my paintings, presenting a familiar image yet placing it in an intimate, moody and possibly unlikely setting.
 A narrative is very important – but intentionally never fully explained.
 I like to leave it for the viewer to come up with their own interpretation.”